What Does an Electronics Technician Do?

 - What skills have you acquired as an electronics technician?

-- What relevant certifications do you have which will improve your skills?
+- What relevant certifications do you have as a technician?

 - What is an ohmmeter?

 - Can you show me how you would go about measuring the voltage in this device?